gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Smart-commits-gij-self-managed.md

 <ISSUE_KEY> <ignored text> #<command> <optional command_params>
 ```

-To know more about syntax, commands and examples on Smart Commits, see [**Processing Jira Software Issues with Smart Commit Messages**](https://confluence.atlassian.com/bitbucket/processing-jira-software-issues-with-smart-commit-messages-298979931.html) at the Atlassian website or proceed to the next page.
+To know more about syntax, commands and examples on Smart Commits, see <a href='https://confluence.atlassian.com/bitbucket/processing-jira-software-issues-with-smart-commit-messages-298979931.html' target='_blank'><b>Processing Jira Software Issues with Smart Commit Messages</b></a> at the Atlassian website or proceed to the next page.